DNA: ID

 For all things DNA: ID, visit the show's homepage Visit this link to buy DNA ID Merch

-This is the conclusion of the Maria Honzell case.
-If you have not listened to part one now, please stop now and go back and listen to that part first.
+This is part 3 of the Becker/Bridgewater case.
+If you have not listened to parts 1 and 2 yet, please stop now and go back and listen to those two parts first.

 To listen to every episode of DNA: ID ad-free and get other benefits, simply visit our channel page on Apple Podcasts to get started with an AbJack Insider subscription.
 Of course, you can also support DNA: ID with a Patreon subscription.